PowerPointLabs/PowerPointLabs-Website/_docs/e-learning-lab.md

 You can similarly add explanations to the remaining bullet points, or attach an explanation to any animation step in any slide.

-Notes:
+> **Note:**

-* You can add multiple explanations to a slide without ‘syncing’ after each addition.
-But you should ‘sync’ before moving onto a different slide.
+> You can add multiple explanations to a slide without syncing after each addition.
+But you should `sync` before moving onto a different slide.

-* To change the words of a caption/callout/audio, simply edit the corresponding text in the eLL panel and ‘sync’.
+> To change the words of a caption/callout/audio, simply edit the corresponding text in the eLL task pane and `sync`.
 If you edit the text in the callout/caption shapes, those changes will be lost when you sync the next time.

 ## <a class="anchor-bookmark" id="other-features"></a> Other Features